TUDelftNAS/Delftvisor/design/design.md

     If instruction is clear-actions:
       Add write-metadata instruction with metadata 0 and mask 1 If instruction is write-metadata:
-      If left-most bit in mask is set:
+      If left-most x bits in mask is set:
         Drop rule, Return error
       Else:
-        Shift mask and metadata 11 bits to the left
+        Shift mask and metadata x bits to the left

   Scan match fields:
     If match on metadata:
-      If left-most bit in mask is set:
+      If left-most x bits in mask is set:
         Drop rule, return error
       Else:
-        Shift mask and metadata 11 bits to the left Add slice id metadata
+        Shift mask and metadata x bits to the left
+        Add slice id metadata
     Add match on slice id metadata